-Nikon SB400 flash.
-My biggest source of support is when you use any of these links, especially this link to it at Adorama or to it at Amazon, when you get anything, regardless of the country in which you live.
+Nikon SB400 flash. (uses 2-AA cells, 6.545 oz./186g with two eneloop cells).
+My biggest source of support is when you use any of these links, especially this link to it at Amazon, or to it at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 My SB-400 is a very simple, very high quality flash with all the features I actually use.
 Other flash features are gimmicks that get in the way of taking pictures.

 The SB-400 is Nikon's best flash, and sadly went out of production in 2013.
 No worries, there are more available at eBay than anyone will ever need (see How to Win at eBay).
 I would get another one at eBay long before I'd buy the new Nikon SB-300 instead.

 The SB-400 is a tiny, featherweight flash for use with modern (2004 and newer) digital SLRs.
 It's small, but not cheap.
 It works extremely well and is built like a jewel.
 I paid full price for mine; $129.

 I have a ton of information below, but the answer is yes, buy one of these.
 I use it all the time and no longer bother with my clumsy SB-600.

 1.)
 Bounce Flash.
 This is the reason to buy this over a built-in flash.
 Most of the photos of my baby Ryan are made with my bounced SB-400.
 I'm not using my 1-cent diffuser; I'm just flipping up my SB-400 and bouncing it off the ceiling.

 3.)
 Excellent build quality and performance, better than Canon's top flashes.